 Information and disclosure concerning mineral properties in this MD&A has been prepared in accordance with Canadian disclosure standards under applicable Canadian securities laws, which are not comparable in all respects to United States disclosure standards.
-The terms "Mineral Resource", "Measured Mineral Resource", Indicated Mineral Resource" and "Inferred Mineral Resource" and other similar expressions or terms used in this MD&A are Canadian mining terms as defined in accordance with National Instrument 43-101 under guidelines set out in standards set out in the standards set by the Canadian Institute of Mining, Metallurgy and Petroleum.
+The terms "Mineral Resource", "Measured Mineral Resource", Indicated Mineral Resource" and "Inferred Mineral Resource" and other similar expressions or terms used in this MD&A are

+Canadian mining terms as defined in accordance with National Instrument 43-101 under guidelines set out in standards set out in the standards set by the Canadian Institute of Mining, Metallurgy and Petroleum.

 While the terms "Mineral Resource", "Measured Mineral Resource", Indicated Mineral Resource" and "Inferred Mineral Resource" and other similar expressions or terms used in this MD&A are recognized and required by Canadian regulations, they are not defined terms under the standards of the U.S. Securities and Exchange Commission ("SEC").
 As such, certain information contained or incorporated by reference in this MD&A concerning descriptions of mineralization and resources under Canadian standards is not comparable to similar information made public by U.S. companies subject to the reporting and disclosure requirements of the SEC.
 An "Inferred Mineral Resource" has a great amount of uncertainty as to its existence and as to its economic and legal feasibility.
 It cannot be assumed that all or any part of an "Inferred Mineral Resource" will ever be upgraded to a higher category.
 Under Canadian rules, estimates of "Inferred Mineral Resources" may not form the basis of feasibility or other economic studies.
-Investors are cautioned not to assume that all or any part of "Measured", "Indicated" or "Inferred Mineral Resources" will ever be converted into "Mineral Reserves".
-Investors are cautioned not to assume that all or any part of an "Inferred Mineral Resource" exists, or is economically or legally mineable.
+Investors are cautioned not to assume that all or any part of an "Inferred Mineral Resources".
+Investors are cautioned not to assume that all or any part of an "Inferred Mineral Resources".
+Investors are cautioned not to assume that all or any part of an "Inferred Mineral Resources".